 - Any other information that may be relevant in demonstrating your competency

-- Step Four: The Training Manager will decide if the information sent by the applicant qualifies them for Recognition of Prior Learning.
-If the Training Manager deems the applicant has enough evidence for RPL, he/she will contact the applicant to discuss an assessment date, venue and time.
+The Training Manager will decide if the information sent by the student qualifies them for Recognition of Prior Learning.
+If the Training Manager deems the student has enough evidence for RPL, they will contact the student to discuss an assessment date, venue and time.

-Note: If applicant is unable to meet the standard of answers required and does not address the key points the assessor is to ask secondary questions relating to the key points
+Note: If the student is unable to meet the standard of answers required and does not address the key points the assessor is to ask secondary questions relating to the key points

 - A decision should be made on each section of each cluster whether or not a task needs to be undertaken in the work place or simulated at JTI premises.